For Submersion

 ABOUT THE ARTIST

-Sarah Rosalena Brady (Wixárika) is an interdisciplinary artist and researcher based in Los Angeles.
+Sarah Rosalena (Wixárika) is an interdisciplinary artist and researcher based in Los Angeles.
 Her work deconstructs technology with material interventions, creating new narratives for hybrid objects that function between human/nonhuman, ancient/future, and handmade/autonomous to override power structures rooted in colonialism.
 She is an Assistant Professor of Art at UC Santa Barbara in Computational Craft and Haptic Media.
 She has received awards from Creative Capital; the LACMA Art + Tech Lab; Carolyn Glasoe Bailey Foundation; the Steve Wilson Award from Leonardo; the International Society for Art, Sciences, and Technology; and the Craft Futures Grant from the Center for Craft.
 Rosalena recently showed her work at Frieze LA and Blum & Poe Gallery.

 SUPPORT